theodorzoulias/K9M-Collections/Docs/ValueList.md

 The `list` is not initialized, until there is something to add in the list.
 The `ValueList<T>` is a `struct`, so it doesn't need explicit initialization.
 I can declare a `ValueList<T>` variable or field as `default`, and then immediately add things in it.
-The is no risk that my code will crash with a `NullReferenceException`:
+There is no risk that my code will crash with a `NullReferenceException`:

 ```C#
 ValueList<int> list = default;